zaleksf/pythonocc-generator/Documentation.md

 For instance, the SWIG file AIS.i, when compiled using the couple SWIG/gcc, results in AIS.py and _AIS.so that are copied to the
 /OCC dist-packages folder.

-The .i files are created automaticallyt using 2 python modules and a configuration file :
+The .i files are created automatically using 2 python modules and a configuration file :

 * Modules.py is used to specify **what** has to be wrapped